+DANIEL B. WALLAGE

-DANIEL B. WALLACE A Scripture Index to Moulton and Milligan's The Vocabulary of the Greek New Testament JOHN F. WALVOORD The Holy Spirit The Rapture Question Israel in Prophecy The Return of the Lord The Millennial Kingdom To Live Is Christ The Thessalonian Epistles Truth for Today (editor) The Church in Prophecy The Revelation of Jesus Christ Inspiration and Interpretation (editor) The Nations in Prophecy Jesus Christ Our Lord Daniel Philippians: Triumph in Christ The Holy Spirit at Work Today Major Bible Themes Armageddon, Oil, and the Middle East Crisis (coauthor) Matthew: Thy Kingdom Come The Blessed Hope and the Tribulation The Bib Sac Reader (coeditor) The Bible Knowledge Commentary, 2 vols. (coeditor) Chafer's Systematic Theology: Abridged Edition, 2 vols. (editor) The Life of Christ Commentary (coeditor) ROY B. ZUCK The Holy Spirit in Your Teaching How to Be a Youth Sponsor Christian Youth: An In-Depth Study (coauthor) Adult Education in the Church (coeditor) Ventures in Family Living (coeditor) Childhood Education in the Church (coeditor) Barb, Please Wake Up!
-Creation: Evidence from Scripture and Science Bibliography for Old Testament Exegesis and Exposition (cocompiler) Job Youth Education in the Church (coeditor) The Bib Sac Reader (coeditor) Open Letter to a Jehovah's Witness The Bible Knowledge Commentary, 2 vols. (coeditor) Chafer's Systematic Theology: Abridged Edition, 2 vols. (consulting editor) The Life of Christ Commentary (coeditor)
+A Scripture Index to Moulton and Milligan's The Vocabulary of the Greek New Testament

+JOHN F. WALVOORD

+The Holy Spirit The Rapture Question Israel in Prophecy The Return of the Lord The Millennial Kingdom Po Live Is Christ The Thessalonian Epistles Truth for Today (editor) The Church in Prophecy The Revelation of Jesus Christ Inspiration and Interpretation (editor) The Nations in Prophecy Jesus Christ Our Lord Daniel Philippians: Triumph in Christ The Holy Spirit at Work Today Major Bible Themes Armageddon, Oil, and the Middle East Crisis (coauthor) Matthew: Thy Kingdom Come The Blessed Hope and the Tribulation The Bib Sac Reader (coeditor) The Bible Knowledge Commentary, 2 vols. (coeditor) Chafer's Systematic Theology: Abridged Edition, 2 vols. (editor) The Life of Christ Commentary (coeditor)